se7enxweb/exponentialbasic/README.md

 - Support / Discussion Forums available on [Share Exponential!
 Forums for Exponential Basic](https://share.exponential.earth/forums/ez-publish-basic)

 - Heavily tested software that is supported.
 If you find an issue we will fix it promptly.
+[Report your issues](https://github.com/se7enxweb/exponentialbasic/issues) with the software today!

 - Refactored kernel provides for future expansion to begin to provide support for even more extension based functionality.
 -- Autoloadable functionality within a plugin known as an extension